TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

   results[0].success //either true or false results[0].messages //either an array of strings giving any warnings or errors generated during the parsing process results[0].parsedSequence //this will be the generalized json format as specified above :)
+  //chromatogram data will be here (ab1 only): results[0].parsedSequence.chromatogramData
 }

 ```